sanservices/microgen/README.md

 microgen new project --name "my awesome project" --module path/to/your/repository
 ```

 After that a new folder will be generated on your current location.
-Navigate into it, and run `go run main.go` and that will start the server, you can check it at [http://localhost:8080/v1/docs](http://localhost:8080/v1/docs)
+Navigate into it, and run `modd` it will download dependencie, generate the swagger files and start the server, you can check the generated swagger at [http://localhost:8080/v1/docs](http://localhost:8080/v1/docs)